London Shoes

 Although the original ‘hall’ was unoccupied at that time, it was in need of some serious major repairs – and so this very first Reunion event was held in one of the bar areas of the Roundhouse pub, where the band ‘Stray’ (who had played the Roundhouse many times in the past – and were still gigging!!) played a ‘live’ set of all their old numbers to an enthusiastic throng of ex-Villagers.

-In subsequent years, these annual Village Blues Club Reunions have simply gone from strength to strength, and have got bigger and bigger in terms of attendance and headline acts, with some ex-Villagers travelling from all parts of the world, just to be there and re-live their memories of the old place.
+In subsequent years, these annual Village Blues Club Reunions have simply gone from strength to strength, and have got bigger and bigger in terms of attendance and headline acts, with some ex-Villagers travelling from all of the place, some from all parts of the world, just to be there and re-live their memories of the old place.

 These annual Reunion events are now so popular that the original Village Blues Club ‘hall’ attached to the pub has now been completely renovated – and is now used for these events.